bitwarden/contributing-docs/docs/architecture/clients/dependency-injection.md

 `core.module.ts` contains the main services module for the web client.
 It imports `JslibServicesModule`.

-However, the web module heavily uses [feature modules](https://angular.io/guide/feature-modules) to divide its code by feature.
-Feature modules should configure their own DI wherever possible for feature-specific (non-global) services.
+However, the web module heavily uses [feature modules](https://angular.io/guide/feature-modules) and [standalone components](https://angular.io/guide/standalone-components) to divide its code by feature.
+Feature modules and standalone components should configure their own DI wherever possible for feature-specific (non-global, non-stateful) services.

 ### Browser